Who doesn’t love a bowl of thick and hearty soup?

 Minestrone Soup typically does have a lot of veggies in it but it also has beans, pasta, sometimes potato, sometimes meat and often a chicken or beef-based broth.
 Today I am first of all making a vegan version of this soup which will lighten it up considerably and I’m going to tweek the basic recipe to lighten it further still without sacrificing flavor, thickness or richness.

 Start by sauteing one medium onion diced in one tablespoon of olive oil and a pinch of sea salt.
+Or, water sautee.
 Continue sauteing until the onions become translucent and start to brown.

 Slice a few sliced cloves of garlic and dice about three stalks of celery and toss them into the saute action.
 Add another pinch of sea salt.
 Add a bit of water if the pan gets a bit too dry.